Photo: UN Youth Volunteer Zeinab Chamas (centre) monitors work on upgrading irrigation infrastructure in South Lebanon.

 ● Identify transferable skills the volunteer brings and how best to apply them at work.
 Suggest training and learning opportunities (online and on-the-job).

-● Schedule weekly one-to-one meetings with the volunteer to discuss progress.
+● Schedule regular one-to-one meetings with the volunteer to discuss progress.

 ● Invite your volunteer to join your department’s meetings and, if possible, to support specific tasks, projects or programmes.

 ● Offer opportunities to collaborate or interact with colleagues and peers (all levels) to better understand your workplace culture.